aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/11_integrate.md

 The arithmetic expression may include any field, not just the reference field.

+By using the JSON keyword a JavaScript Object Notation (JSON) file is created containing the molecular or crystal structure, information about the reference field and the results of the integration.

 Not all the properties defined by the [INTEGRABLE](/critic2/manual/integrate/#c2-integrable) keyword are integrated inside the basins.
 Only the subset of those properties that